donaldp/todo-app/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [donaldpakkies@gmail.com](mailto:donaldpakkies@gmail.com).
+If you discover a security vulnerability within this Application, please send an e-mail to Donald Pakkies via [donaldpakkies@gmail.com](mailto:donaldpakkies@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License